iChoosr-BVBA/LeaderboardCI/README.md

 -Node.js
 -teamcity
 -webhooks plugin for teamcity
+-optional: for every mail adres of the users in teamcity a gravatar image.

 Installation
 ============
 - Change the default.json.example in the config folder according to your configuration and rename it to default.json